How to Make Your Own Homemade Dog Toys

 Make Dog Toys for the Shelter

 When making dog toys, don't forget about your local animal shelter.
-They always need more toys for the strays and it's very easy to make a few extras to donate to them.
+They always need more toys, and it's very easy to make a few extras to donate to them.

 DIY Homemade Fetch Toys